What is spirituality?

 What is the history of spirituality and health care?

-In most healing traditions and through generations of healers in the early beginnings of Western medicine, concerns of the body and spirit were intertwined.
-But with the coming of the scientific revolution and the enlightenment, these considerations were removed from the medical system.
+In most healing traditions, and in the beginnings of Western medicine, concerns of the body and spirit were intertwined.
+But with the coming of the scientific revolution and enlightenment, these considerations were removed from the medical system.
 Today, however, a growing number of studies reveal that spirituality may play a bigger role in the healing process than the medical community previously thought.

 How does spirituality influence health?